plone/docs-guide/docs/markdown/headings.md

 Prefer using short header with a maximum length of 80 character (without markers).

-Instead of using a huge sentence, make the header a summary and write the huge sentence as the first paragraph beneath the header.
+Instead of using a long sentence, make the header a summary and write the long sentence as the first paragraph beneath the header.

-This makes it is easier to refer to the header later, specially if automatic IDs or a TOC are created.
+This makes it effortless to refer to the header later, specially if automatic IDs or a TOC are created.

 > remark-lint: [maximum-heading-length](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-lint-maximum-heading-length)